 You do not have to have a mastectomy just because you have triple-negative breast cancer.
 Your surgeon should explain whether mastectomy or lumpectomy is right for you.

 Chemotherapy is the most effective systemic, or whole-body, treatment for triple-negative breast cancer.
 The reason is that chemotherapy works better than other treatments to kill cancer cells that divide quickly, which is very common in triple-negative disease.
 Chemotherapy also helps prevent breast cancer cells from spreading, or metastasizing, to other parts of the body.

-Radiation is a local therapy that kills any cancer cells left in areas of your body after surgery at high risk for cancer return.
+Radiation is a local therapy that kills any cancer cells left after surgery in the area where the breast cancer was found.
 Those areas may be in your breast or chest wall, with or without the nearby lymph nodes.
-Adjuvant radiation therapy helps protect you from the breast cancer coming back in the treated areas, also called local recurrence.
+Radiation therapy helps protect you from the breast cancer coming back in the treated areas, also called local recurrence.

 If you had lumpectomy you will need radiation therapy to kill any cancer cells left in the breast and sometimes in the armpit.
 Radiation may also be used after a mastectomy if your surgeon found cancer close to the chest wall or in your lymph nodes.